 Toner, on the other hand, tends to be less expensive on a per-page basis for laser printers.
 The fact that toner comes in powder form makes it a much simpler substance to ship, store, and use.

 While individual toner cartridges are more expensive than ink cartridges, they print hundreds of pages, far exceeding the print yields offered on inkjet printers.
 As a result, plain-text printing falls into the cost range of 2-5 cents per page, and color printing sits right around 10-12 cents.

 Which Printer Is Right for You?

+Deciding between an inkjet and laser printer really boils down to what you want to use your print for.
 As a rule of thumb, inkjet printers are commonly used in home offices because of their smaller size and are preferred for photographers and designers due to their high-quality color images.